 Surviving on £20 a Week in London

 Recently I’ve wanted to save money.
-I’m not entirely poor – typically poor, maybe – but after rent, bills, travel and food I’m usually left with enough money to go out, get presents, treat myself and travel.
+I’m not entirely poor.
+Typically poor, maybe.
+But after rent, bills, travel, and food I’m usually left with enough money to go out, get presents, treat myself, and travel every week in London.
 But not enough to save alongside that.

 Whenever I get paid I always do a ‘monthly’ shop from Tesco’s which usually comes to £40-£50 and actually only ever lasts me 1-2 weeks.
 That’s not including the food I buy out, which for a while, was every day at lunchtime Monday-Friday.